Speech Therapy Treatments For Head And Neck Cancer

 And we’ve all heard the warnings to wear sunscreen to avoid skin cancer, and not to take up smoking, lest one develop lung cancer.

-Some types of cancer, however, don’t get as much attention.
+Some types of cancer, however, don’t get as much attention as they should.

-As a speech therapist for adults who provides services for individuals who have experienced head and neck cancer, today we’re going to shed some light on this lesser known group of cancers.
+As a provider of speech therapy for adults who have experienced head and neck cancer, today we want to shed some light on this lesser known group of cancers and how a speech therapist can play a role in the recovery process.

 What Is Head And Neck Cancer?